shantanu-dahitule/GANs/README.md

 Basic implementation of  Generative Adversarial Neural Network and its types

 - First Notebook:
-  Generation of images on random noise.
+  Generation of images using random noise.
+Anime Face Dataset